Meet our leaders

 Mahendra Lohani, Senior Vice President of Programs

-Dr. Mahendra Lohani, a native of Nepal, has served Heifer International for more than twenty years as both a volunteer and, currently, as Senior Vice President of Programs.
-He is a veterinarian with Masters and Doctorate degrees in animal nutrition and agricultural economics.
-As Senior Vice President of Programs, Dr. Lohani provides direction and leadership for Heifer programs in Africa, Asia and Europe.
-Under Dr. Lohani's guidance, the program is dedicated to building strong social capital in addition to livestock development and pro-poor wealth-creating value chains.
-Dr. Lohani leads a team of highly motivated staff, focused on accountability systems at both project and management levels.
+Dr. Mahendra Lohani, a native of Nepal, has served Heifer for more than twenty years as both a volunteer and senior leader.
+He is a veterinarian with masters and doctorate degrees in animal nutrition and agricultural economics.
+Under Lohani's guidance, the program is dedicated to building strong social capital in addition to livestock development and pro-poor wealth-creating value chains that integrate vulnerable groups into market activities in an equitable and fair manner.

 Chad Avery, General Counsel

-Avery currently serves as General Counsel for Heifer International, coordinating legal services in areas such as intellectual property, immigration, charitable solicitation, grants and contracts, compliance, nonprofit tax, and corporate law.
-Prior to joining Heifer, Avery worked with the organization externally as a shareholder and director with the law firm of Gill Ragon Owen.
-Avery earned a Bachelor of Business Administration from the University of Central Arkansas in 1995, after which he served two years as a Peace Corps volunteer in Uzbekistan—where he taught marketing and economics courses at Karshi State University and studied Russian.
-Upon returning, Avery earned his law degree at the University of Arkansas at Little Rock William H. Bowen School of Law, graduating in 2002 with High Honors.
+Chad Avery coordinates legal services in areas such as intellectual property, impact ventures, charitable solicitation, grants and contracts, compliance, nonprofit tax, and corporate law.
+Prior to joining Heifer, Avery worked with the law firm of Gill Ragon Owen.
+Avery earned a Bachelor of Business Administration from the University of Central Arkansas, after which he served two years as a Peace Corps volunteer in Uzbekistan — where he taught business courses at Karshi State University and studied Russian.
+Upon returning, Avery earned his law degree at the University of Arkansas at Little Rock William H. Bowen School of Law, and graduated with high honors.
 He has been admitted to the Arkansas and Missouri bars, and is a member of the American Bar Association and FBI Citizens Academy Alumni Association.
-Avery also serves on the Legal Advisory Council for InsideNGO, and acts as Heifer’s representative to Stichting Heifer Nederland, a Dutch NGO carrying out Heifer’s mission in Netherlands.
-Avery lives in Little Rock, Arkansas with his wife and two sons.